harlecin/hugo-site/content/post/sql-4-ds.md

 There are a lot of SQL flavors out there, but in this post I will focus on Microsoft's T-SQL.
 It should be easy enough to translate T-SQL to your SQL flavor of choice.

 ## Setup
 Before we get started, I would recommend you download SQL Server Management Studio or VS Code with the MSSQL extension.
+Another cross-platform option is [SQL Operations Studio](https://docs.microsoft.com/en-us/sql/sql-operations-studio/), which offers a VS Code style look and feel.
 To follow along, you will need access to a SQL Server instance.
 If you don't you can either:

 - [Install SQL Server 2017 locally on either Windows or Linux](https://www.microsoft.com/en-us/sql-server/sql-server-downloads-free-trial)
 - [Install SQL Server 2017 using Docker](https://hub.docker.com/r/microsoft/mssql-server-linux/) or